Skip to main content

 New first-time freshmen must go through the Before You SOAR checklist to complete their housing application.

 Below is the housing application timeline for all new first-time freshmen applying for housing to begin in the Fall semester.
-During the application process, students must select four building preferences.
+During the application process, students will do self-selection for their housing preferences (selection restricted to the appropriate community based on their student classification).
 Assignments are based on room availability at the time of assignment.
-New first-time freshmen will also be permitted to make roommate requests during the application process.
+New first-time freshmen will also be permitted to make roommate selections during the application process.
 Fulfillment of roommate requests is based on availability at the time of assignment.

 There is a $150.00 application fee due at the time of application for new first-time freshmen.